spekkionu/laravel-assetcachebuster/README.md

 In order to generate new hashes to invalidate the cache you must publish the package configuration by running the following artisan command.

 ```
-php artisan config:publish spekkionu/assetcachebuster
+php artisan vendor:publish --provider=Spekkionu\Assetcachebuster\AssetcachebusterServiceProvider
 ```

-This will create a config file at app/config/packages/spekkionu/assetcachebuster/config.php Use this file to configure the package.
+This will create a config file at `config/assetcachebuster.php` Use this file to configure the package.

 Set the `enabled` flag in the config to `true` in order for asset urls to be prefixed.